 Natural World & Wildlife: ‘Meet Bob’ with the aid of Jasper Doest (Netherlands)

-Creative: ‘Chosen (Not) to Be’, with the aid of Marinka Masséus (Netherlands)
+Creative: ‘Chosen (Not) to Be’, with the assistance of Marinka Masséus (Netherlands)

 Architecture: ‘Cut-Outs – Pools 2018’, via Stephan Zirwes (Germany)

-Landscape: ‘To the South of the Colourful Clouds,’ by means of Yan Wang Preston (UK)
+Landscape: ‘To the South of the Colourful Clouds,’ using Yan Wang Preston (UK)

 Still Life: ‘Yuck,’ with the aid of Nicolas Gaspard & Pauline Baert (France)

-The glitzy awards ceremony saw all of the category winners flown in from everywhere in the international – entries to Sony World Photographer of the Year 2019 were received from 195 international locations.
+The glitzy awards ceremony saw all category winners flown in from everywhere in the international – entries to Sony World Photographer of the Year 2019 were received from 195 international locations.

-Additionally, there became an Outstanding Contribution to Photography award, which was provided to a completely surprised however simply thrilled Nadav Kandar.
-The photographer, artist, and director quite simply met the criteria of creating a huge impact on the photographic medium.
+Additionally, an Outstanding Contribution to Photography award was provided to a completely surprised but simply thrilled Nadav Kandar.
+The photographer, artist, and director met the criteria of creating a huge impact on the photographic medium.

-Attendees on the awards were shown some of his contributions to pictures, including portraits of American presidents Barack Obama and Donald Trump and Kandar’s award-triumphing series of pictures Yangtze, The Long River.
+Attendees at the awards were shown some of his contributions to pictures, including portraits of American presidents, President Obama, Donald Trump, and Kandar’s award-triumphing series of images of the Yangtze, The Long River.

 There have also been awards at the nighttime for Christy Lee Rogers (USA), who presented Open Photographer of the Year for her series ‘Harmony,’ as entered inside the ‘Motion’ class; Sergi Villanueva (Spain) took Student Photographer of the Year for a collection of pix associated with the theme ‘Belong’; and Zelle Westfall (USA) acquired the Youth Photographer of the Year trophy for her image ‘About.

-Plus, the National Awards program runs across 62 countries to praise the first-class local photographic talent from across the globe.
+The National Awards program also runs across 62 countries to praise the first-class local photographic talent globally.

 The 2019 Zeiss Photography Award, exploring the topic ‘Seeing Beyond The Unexpected,’ went to Rory Doyle for ‘Delta Hill Riders’, a study of African American cowboys within the Mississippi Delta.